-Wildlife photographer Donald M. Jones was shooting on the East Fork in Denali National Park, Alaska in September of 2004 when he caught the story shown in this slideshow on film.
+Wildlife photographer Donald M. Jones was shooting on the East Fork in Denali National Park, Alaska in September of 2004 when he caught the story shown in series of images below.
 Some wolves had killed a bull caribou in the night, but when the sun came up a sow grizzly with two cubs of the year spotted them and chased them off the kill.

 This big male gathered all the body parts (see elk leg photo), put them in one pile, then laid on top of it and fell asleep (last photo).